flutter/plugins/packages/quick_actions/README.md

 Please note, that the `type` argument should be unique within your application (among all the registered shortcut items).
-The optional `icon` should be the name of the native resource (say, xcassets) that the app will display for the quick action.
+The optional `icon` should be the name of the native resource (xcassets on iOS or drawable on Android) that the app will display for the quick action.

-## Android integration

-TBD.
-No support yet.

 ## Getting Started